-Founded in 2009, Pyramid Analytics is a privately held software company with more than 175 employees.
-The company is now headquartered in the Netherlands and has offices in the United States, the United Kingdom and Israel.
-With backing from Sequoia Capital, the company continues to grow and now boasts more than 750 customers.
+Founded in 2009, Pyramid Analytics is a privately held software company based in the Netherlands with over 200 employees.
+With offices in the United States, Israel and the United Kingdom, the company has a global presence and serves over 1,000 customers.

 User & Use Cases

 Pyramid serves a wide range of user needs.
 The product is most commonly used for dashboards and analytical applications (90 percent) and analysis (79 percent).
 A few years ago, enterprise reporting was used more frequently than dashboards.
 Now, only 72 percent of respondents use the product for enterprise reporting.
 This marks an interesting shift in the use of the platform, caused not only by the market trend, but also as a result of the vendors’ efforts to improve its dashboard capabilities.

 Advanced analytics functionality is used by 45 percent of respondents, a significant increase from previous years.
 Pyramid offers native Python integration into the product’s data flows and has also extended its support for GenAI through its OpenAI integration.
 This support for advanced analytics is a key differentiator for Pyramid.
 86 percent of this year’s respondents were from medium and large enterprises with a median of 200 users.
 The mean of 5,702 users shows a significant increase in the number of large deployments.

 Summary of Pyramid highlights

 To measure Project Success, we asked customers to rate their satisfaction with various aspects of their implementation projects.
 Several factors contribute to the perception of a successful BI and analytics project, such as completing a project on time and within budget, and, of course, satisfaction with the implementation itself.